Worcester, South Africa: Rugby Union

 Barry Fairy Heatlie was born at Glen Heatlie in the district of Worcester, on 25 April 1872, one of nine brothers who were all good athletes and sportsmen.
 He was selected for Western Province at the age of 18, and for South Africa in his 20th year.
 Altogether he represented Western Province in 41 matches and he was never on the losing side in 26 Currie Cup matches.
 Heatlie was a big, robust forward and an intelligent, inspiring leader.
 When Heatlie was given the captaincy of the South Africans for the final test in 1896, he decided to supply his team with jerseys from the Old Diocesan Club.
 It was a happy coincidence that the jerseys were green and that South Africa, therefore, won her first international wearing what was to become the national colour.
 South Africa won the test 5 – 0 and afterwards Heatlie was carried around the field in triumph.
 Barry Heatlie and his 14 heroes had to rely on public transport to get home after their historic triumph.

 In 1882 a Worcester Rugby team played in the first recorded match against De Doorns, "A special train was engaged and a tremendous crowd of enthusiasts proceeded to the Valley for a whole day's picnicking and some football."
 The Church Council complained about this "tendency of the age," matches played on Saturday afternoon interfered with the Preparation Service for Sunday Sermon.
 The Rugby Club was founded by Jimmy de Jongh, a local lawyer and started competition in the Western Province Country League in 1884.
 For the first league match played against Malmesbury, the team left Worcester on the Thursday to only return on Monday.
 Malmesbury declared match day as a Public Holiday.
 Charles Heatlie represented the Cape Colony against the first British side in 1891 and under his captaincy, Worcester won the Country Cup from 1889 to 1894.
 The club again won the Cup in 1897 when Noble Heatlie was captain.

-In 1883 Villagers Rugby club was established and trophies show that by 1893 they even have their own union.
+In 1883 Villagers Worcester was established and trophies show that by 1893 they even have their own union.
 They are one of the oldest clubs from the formerly disadvantage communities that played and survived two world wars.
 Others break up and re-establish decades later and claim back their first establish date.
 Six players of the club had the honour of wearing the green and gold of SARU.
 Johnny Neethling, Isak Neethling, Abe Felix, Maurice Hankey, Christy Noble and Charles January.
 Villagers Worcester won the premier division of the Boland Union in 2012 and represent the union in the first Community Cup Competition of 2013.